Mark T. O. Wong

 I am currently involved in a ERC-funded project, Medical Translation in the History of Modern Genomics (TRANSGENE).

 I joined the TRANSGENE team and the Science, Technology and Innovation Studies Department full-time in Oct 2016.
+During part of this work, I was a Visiting Post-Doctoral Fellows at the European Bioinformatics Institute (EMBL-EBI, Cambridge, UK)in March 2017.

 Prior to the PhD, I've done a MSc by Research in Social Policy and MA (Hons) in Social Policy and Social Anthropology at the University of Edinburgh.